bnadav/scraper/README.md

 |  GET      | api/v1/pages/:id |                           | Show        |
 |  DELET    | api/v1/pages/:id |                           | Destroy     |

-Response data is formated in the JSON format.
+Response data is formatted in JSON format.

 Each method is described briefly:

 __Create:__ expects a url parameter that specifies the url to be indexed.
-It scrapes the given url and save url along with content in the databse.
+It scrapes the given url and save url along with content in the database.
 Note: There is no Update method - If a record for a given url already exists, it just gets updated with the newly scraped content.
-Otherwise a new record is created.
+Otherwise, a new record is created.
 Return status codes:
 * 204 on success (empty body)
-  * Location response header contains the url of the created page
+  * In this case the 'Location' response-header contains the url of the created page
 * 422 on error, body contains error message

-__Index:__ Fetches all page records from the database table format them as JSON array of records.
-Return status codes:
+__Index:__ Fetches all page records from the database Return status codes:
 * 200 on success (body contains array of page records)

-__Show:__ Fetches a single record mathching the given id Return status codes:
+__Show:__ Fetches a single record matching the given id Return status codes:
-* 200 on success (body contains single record in JSON)
+* 200 on success (body contains single record)
 * 404 id not found (empty body)

 __Destroy:__ Deletes a record matching the given id from the database.